-During an injury, a tooth may be pushed into its socket.
-This can be one of the more serious injuries.
-Your endodontist or general dentist may reposition and stabilize your tooth.
-Root canal treatment is usually started within a few weeks of the injury, and a medication, such as calcium hydroxide, may be put inside the tooth.
+During a traumatic dental injury, a tooth may become displaced in its socket.
+This can be one of the more serious injuries, and your endodontist may need reposition and stabilize your tooth.
+Root canal treatment is usually initiated within a few weeks of the injury, and a medication, such as calcium hydroxide, may be placed inside the tooth.
 A permanent root canal filling will be placed at a later date.
 You should continue to have the tooth monitored periodically by your dentist to assure proper healing.

 If a tooth is completely knocked out of your mouth, time is of essence.
 If this type of injury happens to you, pick up your tooth by the crown, or chewing portion.
 Try not to touch the root.
 If the tooth is dirty, gently rinse it in water.
 Do not use soap or any other cleaning agent.
 If possible, place tooth back into its socket.
 Go to the dentist immediately.

-If you cannot put the tooth back in its socket, be sure to keep it moist.
-The less time the tooth spends drying out, the better chance for saving the tooth.
-You can also put the tooth in milk or a glass of water with only a pinch of salt.
-Bring your tooth to the dentist immediately.
+If you cannot put the tooth back in its socket, placing the tooth in milk can keep the tooth surface moist; the less time the tooth spends drying out, the better chance for saving the tooth.
+Be sure to bring your tooth to the dentist immediately.

 Injuries in children